From A Wiki of Ice and Fire

 A Dance with Dragons (POV)

 |Played by||Alfie Allen|

-Theon Greyjoy is the sole surviving son and heir apparent of Lord Balon Greyjoy.
+Theon Greyjoy is a member of House Greyjoy and is the sole surviving son and heir apparent of Lord Balon Greyjoy.
 At the end of the Greyjoy Rebellion, Theon was taken as a hostage and ward to Lord Eddard Stark.
-He becomes a POV Character in A Clash of Kings.
+He becomes a POV character in A Clash of Kings.
 In the TV series, he is played by Alfie Allen.

 Character and Appearance

 Theon is known for his arrogance and his cocky smile.
 He is a lean, dark, handsome youth of 19 years.